istio/istio/install/kubernetes/helm/istio-init/README.md

 ## Introduction

 This chart bootstraps [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) which are an internal implementation detail of Istio.
+CRDs contain all runtime configuration specified by the human operator.

 This chart must be run to completion prior to running other Istio charts, or other Istio charts will fail to initialize.